texamp/texamp.github.io/abstracts-contributed.md

 *Logarithmic capacities of rational frequency approximants for the almost Mathieu operator*

 Abstract:
-In their "Analytic quasi-periodic Schrödinger operators and rational frequency approximants" paper, Svetlana Jitomirskaya and Chris Marx proved the following result: Consider a quasi-periodic Schrödinger operator _H_<sub>&alpha;,&theta;<sub> with analytic potential and irrational frequency &alpha;.
+In their "Analytic quasi-periodic Schr&ouml;dinger operators and rational frequency approximants" paper, Svetlana Jitomirskaya and Chris Marx proved the following result: Consider a quasi-periodic Schr&ouml;dinger operator _H_<sub>&alpha;,&theta;<sub> with analytic potential and irrational frequency &alpha;.
 Given any rational approximating &alpha;, let _S_<sub>+</sub> and _S_<sub>-</sub> denote the union and the intersection of the spectra taken over &theta:, respectively.
 They showed that up to sets of zero Lebesgue measure, the absolutely continuous spectrum and the spectrum can be obtained asymptotically from _S_<sub>-</sub> and _S_<sub>+</sub> of the periodic operators associated with the continued fraction expansion of &alpha;, respectively.
 In this talk, I will discuss these results with logarithmic capacity instead of Lebesgue measure for the almost Mathieu operator.
-If time permits, I will talk some extensions to quasi-periodic Schrödinger operator with analytic potentials and irrational frequencies.
+If time permits, I will talk some extensions to quasi-periodic Schr&ouml;dinger operator with analytic potentials and irrational frequencies.

 ------

 **Xiaoqi Huang (LSU)**

-*Strichartz estimates for the Schrödinger equation on negatively curved compact manifolds*
+*Strichartz estimates for the Schr&ouml;dinger equation on negatively curved compact manifolds*

 Abstract:
-We will discuss improved Strichartz estimates for solutions of the Schrödinger equation on compact manifolds with nonpositive curvature which is related to the results of Burq, Gérard and Tzvetkov(2004).
+We will discuss improved Strichartz estimates for solutions of the Schr&ouml;dinger equation on compact manifolds with nonpositive curvature which is related to the results of Burq, Gérard and Tzvetkov(2004).
 The proof is based on obtaining lossless estimates on relatively small time intervals which may depend on the frequency, we shall also discuss the flat tori as a sample case.
 This is based on joint work with Matthew Blair and Christopher Sogge.

 ------

 **Omar Hurtado (UC Irvine)**

-*Localization and unique continuation for non-stationary Schrödinger operators on $&Zopf;<sup>2</sup>$
+*Localization and unique continuation for non-stationary Schr&ouml;dinger operators on &Zopf;<sup>2</sup>

 Abstract:
-We extend methods from the breakthrough paper of Ding&ndash;Smart in 2020 which showed Anderson localization for certain random Schrödinger operators on the lattice $&Zopf;<sup>2</sup>$ via a quantitative unique continuation principle and Wegner estimate.
+We extend methods from the breakthrough paper of Ding&ndash;Smart in 2020 which showed Anderson localization for certain random Schr&ouml;dinger operators on the lattice &Zopf;<sup>2</sup> via a quantitative unique continuation principle and Wegner estimate.
 We replace the requirement of identical distribution with the requirement of a uniform bound on the essential range of potential and a uniform positive lower bound on the variance of the variables giving the potential.
 Under those assumptions, we recover the unique continuation and Wegner lemma results, using Bernoulli decompositions and modifications of the arguments therein.
 This leads to a localization result at the bottom of the spectrum.

 ------